BLUE INK BORDERS, studio STAMPS and CAPTIONS on printed photographs

 Copyright © The Liam Peters Collection 2010 ARR

 By the time Thomas Nevin printed this single large photograph of the River Derwent from his 1860s double print stereograph (below), the blue ink was practically spent.
-The lettering is large and pale, and barely legible.
-The stereograph was printed with a blind stamp impress requiring no ink.
+The lettering is large, pale, and barely legible.
+The stereograph was printed with a blind stamp impress (no ink).

 Title: River Derwent above New Norfolk